-- It’s easier than working into a chain foundation.
+- FSC is easier than working into a chain foundation.
 Sure, it may be confusing at first, but once you get fsc down, you will love it.
 Working stitches into a chain foundation is so fussy.
 Chain stitches are often worked tightly, and it can be difficult to get the hook into the chain.

 So, do you want to learn how to work this miraculous fsc?
 Of course you do!
 Let’s get to that tutorial!

 Foundation Single Crochet Tutorial